Many scholarships are available to students in German. A partial list follows.

 Kuschmierz Scholarship for Study in Germany

 Dr. Ruth Kuschmierz, an alumna of the Pitt German department and a professor of German and English at the Pitt-Greensburg campus for more than 30 years, endowed a scholarship to help students study in Germany.
 The scholarship is awarded annually.
 Students apply through the department and recipients are selected by the faculty of the Department of German.
-To apply for the Kuschmierz and Wylie-Ernst Scholarships, please complete the form below and submit it to the German Department (firstname.lastname@example.org) before February 15th.
-Kuschmierz and Wylie-Ernst Scholarship Application
+To apply for the Kuschmierz and Wylie-Ernst Scholarships, please complete the form below and submit it to the German Department (email@example.com) before March 1st.
+The Kuschmierz and Wylie-Ernst Scholarship Application is linked here.

 Elizabeth Wylie-Ernst Scholarship for Study Abroad

 This prize, named after Dr. Elizabeth Wylie-Ernst, an alumna of the Pitt German department and a professor here for many years, provides funds for students to study abroad.
 The scholarship is awarded annually.
 Students apply through the department and recipients are selected by the faculty of the Department of German.
-To apply for the Kuschmierz and Wylie-Ernst Scholarships, please complete the form below and submit it to the German Department (email@example.com) before February 15th.
-Kuschmierz and Wylie-Ernst Scholarship Application
+To apply for the Kuschmierz and Wylie-Ernst Scholarships, please complete the form below and submit it to the German Department (firstname.lastname@example.org) before March 1st.
+The Kuschmierz and Wylie-Ernst Scholarship Application is linked here.

 The Jeff Maltz Undergraduate Scholarship in German Studies

 This two-year scholarship is funded by an alumnus of the Department of German and is named in honor of his Pittsburgh high school teacher.
 German majors may apply for this scholarship in their sophomore year, to be awarded for both their junior and senior years.
-To apply for the Maltz Scholarship, please fill out the form below and submit it, along with the accompanying documents, via email to the German Department (firstname.lastname@example.org) no later than February 15th.
-Maltz Scholarship Application
+To apply for the Maltz Scholarship, please fill out the form below and submit it, along with the accompanying documents, via email to the German Department (email@example.com) no later than March 1st.
+The Maltz Scholarship Application is linked here.

 This scholarship, presented by the European Studies Center and available to a student seeking a West European Studies or European Union Studies certificate, is intended to provide financial support to a student who plans to study abroad during the summer.
 The recipient is selected by a faculty committee.
 More information about this scholarship is available here.